RalphHightower/blog/README.md

 ### Synopsis

+In 2015, I assessed Trump as unqualified, and unfit to be president.

+There is no university postgraduate, graduate, or undergraduate degree program that offers a degree qualifying one with the skills to be president.

+Prior to that long shot of Trump 1.0 winning the election, past presidents have been governors of states, or legislators at the national or state level.
+Even Vice presidents have had some experience with government.
+Trump is the head of a family-owned business.
+He has never been CEO of a publicly traded large corporation with a board of directors.

 Surviving “The Apprentice: White House – Wrecking Ball”.
 Trump 2.0 is about Trump’s destruction of America and her democracy.
 Putting it in his words, “You got to fight for your country, or you won’t have a country.”

+### Call to Action

 Hold Trump’s feet to the fire on his campaign promises.
 He promised to lower grocery prices, gas prices, car/truck prices, inflation, housing prices.
-Grade him on the budget deficit, economy, energy, consumer goods, groceries, appliances, unemployment, stock market, interest rate, trade deficit.
+Grade him on appliances prices, budget deficit, car and truck prices, consumer goods, economy, energy, groceries, housing prices, inflation, interest rate, stock market, trade deficit, unemployment.

-~~“The Apprentice: White House” ended a tumultuous four year season ingloriously on January 6, 2021, at an extraordinary low point in American history when thousands of far-right undesirables, Pride Boys, Zero Percenters, Oath Losers, and Booger Loogies, lay siege on the US Capitol in a vain attempt of insurrection to overthrow a fair election.
-Cancel the rerun of “The Apprentice: White House – Wrecking Ball 2025”. – @RalphHightower~~

 ### Contributing

 This is my blog with an extremely anti-Trump bias.
 If you agree that Trump is going to destroy America and Democracy, I'll consider your contribution.
 I'll probably have to make administration changes to accept multiple authors.

-I've posted guidelines, rules, and the template for blog posts at: [RalphHightower/blog General · Discussions · GitHub](https://github.com/RalphHightower/blog/discussions/categories/general)
+I've posted guidelines, rules, and the template for blog posts at: [RalphHightower/blog Guidelines Policies Rules · Discussions · GitHub](https://github.com/RalphHightower/blog/discussions/categories/guidelines-policies-rules)

 ### Documentation

+This blog is built on [Jekyll](https://www.jekyllrb.com/); the source code is available on GitHub at [Jekyll](https://github.com/jekyll).
+Documentation is in the `docs/` folder.
+Guidance, rules, and policies are in the `docs/` folder.

 ### Discussions